pineunity/apmec/doc/source/reference/mistral_workflows_usage_guide.rst

   | tenant_id     | bde60e557de840a8a837733aaa96e42e                                                                                                                                          |
   +---------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-VNF resource creation with std.create_mea workflow
+MEA resource creation with std.create_mea workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Update the mead_id from the output of above execution in create_mea.json

-Create new execution for VNF creation.
+Create new execution for MEA creation.

 ::